Ed and Lorraine Warren: Union Cemetery

-Ed Warren's book Graveyard: True Hauntings from an Old New England Cemetery (St Martins Press, 1992) features a "White Lady" ghost which haunts Union Cemetery.
+Ed Warren's book Graveyard: True Hauntings from an Old New England Cemetery (St Martins Press, 1992) features a "White Lady" ghost that haunts Union Cemetery.
 He claimed to have "captured her essence" on film.

 Other activities

-The Warrens were responsible for training several self-described demonologists, including Dave Considine and their nephew John Zaffis.
+The Warrens trained several self-described demonologists, including Dave Considine and their nephew John Zaffis.

-Ed Warren affair accusation

-In 2017, Judith Penney claimed she had a 40-year-long sexual relationship with Ed, starting when she was underaged in 1963.

-Personal life
+Personal lives

 Ed and Lorraine Warren were members of the Roman Catholic Church.
 They married in 1945.
-On January 11, 1946, Lorraine gave birth to their daughter named Judy Warren.
+On January 11, 1946, Lorraine gave birth to their daughter, Judy Warren.

-The Warrens held that demonic forces are likely to possess those who lack faith.
+The Warrens believed that demonic forces were likely to possess those who lack faith.

 Ed died on August 23, 2006, and Lorraine died on April 18, 2019.
-They were both buried at Stepney Cemetery in Monroe, Connecticut.
+They are both buried at Stepney Cemetery in Monroe, Connecticut.

+Judith Penney accusations

+In 2017, Judith Penney claimed that she had a 40-year sexual relationship with Ed, beginning when he was 27 and she was 15.
+According to Penney, when she became pregnant, Lorraine persuaded her to have an abortion because the birth of a child would become a public scandal and could ruin the Warrens' business.
+Penney also claimed to have witnessed the couple engaged in physical abuse.
+Lorraine had it written into her contract for The Conjuring film series that she and Ed could not be portrayed engaging in extramarital affairs or engaging in crimes like sex with a minor.
+The Warrens' daughter and son-in-law said they never saw any of the alleged conduct during the decades they spent with the Warrens and Penney.